Home - Soup and Stew - Thai Coconut Red Lentil Soup

 Two bowls full of bright orange colored Vegan Thai Coconut Red Lentil Soup garnished with fresh cilantro

-The soup comes together in about 30 minutes start to finish.
+Based on quick-cooking split red lentils, the soup is a quick and easy recipe I reach for when there’s a time crunch.
 I’ve made it so many times, and I can say it literally saves the day when I come home hungry and dinner is nowhere in sight.

 If you happen to have any leftover cooked rice and some baby greens like spinach or kale on hand, you can add those in and make this soup even more satisfying.